Mental Health

 - Setting/Platform – in-person, virtual (video, online program, phone)

-- One or more sessions with an EAP counselor to provide an assessment of the problem and to identify options for assistance and/or a referral.
+- One or more sessions with an EAP counselor to provide an assessment and to identify options for assistance and/or a referral.

 - The EAP counselor will work within your insurance coverage and preferences (location, time, clinician characteristics) to identify a suitable therapist.